Got a Question?

 Given the incredible care that goes into its manufacture, it’s not a surprise that a hand-knotted area rug costs more than its machine-made equivalent.
 It’s up to you to decide whether you are happy to regularly replace your rug as it wears out, or if you’d prefer to pay for a top-quality item that will last for years.

 Long-term, a quality hand-knotted rug is an investment rather than an expense.
-Once you have bought it, you won’t need to think about buying a new rug for ages - possibly ever, as hand-knotted rugs are often handed down to children and grandchildren.
+Once you've bought it, you won’t need to think about buying a new rug for ages - possibly ever, as hand-knotted rugs are often handed down to children and grandchildren.
 A machine-made rug may be an initial bargain – but if it’s not up to the job and soon needs replacing, it’s been a false economy.
-And of course, as well as cost there’s the hassle of choosing a new rug, recycling the worn-out one, shifting all your furniture – again.
+And of course, as well as cost, there’s the hassle of choosing a new rug, recycling the worn-out one, shifting all your furniture – again.
 So, when you’re budgeting for a rug, there’s more to think about than the initial outlay.

 If you have a tight budget, but still want to invest in a quality hand-knotted rug, you can always go for a smaller size.
 The bedroom is a more forgiving room for this than the living room.
 A small rug in a large room simply doesn’t look right; however, in the bedroom, a pair of small rugs either side of the bed may cost less than a single large one, and will still give a marvelous effect.
 Of course, you can look out for one of our sales, and choose your perfect rug at a fantastic price!